 - Developers are ignorant of Windows 11/10 API

 - Developers don’t want users to open multiple instances for some reason

 - Developers forgot to add the API feature

-Rest assured, most of the Modern apps in the future will be able to open multiple instances as sources have confirmed that Microsoft is working on the issue.
-But it will be also dependent on individual developers and apps.
+Rest assured, most of the UWP apps in the future will be able to open multiple instances as sources have confirmed that Microsoft is working on the issue.
+But it will also be dependent on individual developers and apps.
 If opening multiple instances can spoil the output, developers may not introduce the feature.